Ken Livingstone: Suspension from the Labour Party

-Corbyn announced that the decision whether to expel Livingstone would be made by a National Executive Committee (NEC) internal inquiry; Livingstone insisted he would be exonerated, saying "how can the truth be an offence?"
+Corbyn stated that the decision whether to expel Livingstone would be made by a National Executive Committee (NEC) internal inquiry; Livingstone insisted he would be exonerated, saying "how can the truth be an offence?"
 In April 2017, Labour's National Constitutional Committee held that Livingstone had brought the party into disrepute, ordering his suspension be continued for another year.
 Labour's deputy leader Tom Watson stated that it was "incomprehensible" that the NEC had not expelled Livingstone; Corbyn said he was disappointed Livingstone did not "acknowledge or apologise for the hurt he has caused" and said a new NEC investigation would consider the comments he made after his initial suspension.
 As the date for the end of his suspension approached, in March 2018 the National Executive Committee extended Livingstone's suspension indefinitely, with outgoing general secretary Iain McNicol signing off on the decision shortly before standing down.

-Livingstone announced his resignation from Labour on 21 May 2018, saying the issues surrounding his suspension had become a distraction.
+Livingstone resigned from the Labour Party on 21 May 2018, saying the issues surrounding his suspension had become a distraction.
 His lawyers concluded that if he had been expelled, it would take at least two years to lodge an appeal.
 However, he maintained his support for a prospective Labour government under Corbyn.
 According to LBC, Livingstone told the inquiry that, at times when he was overwhelmed by media interest, after Corbyn became leader, he asked members of Corbyn's staff how he should respond.
-In April 2019, Labour Against the Witchhunt announced that he had become the group's honorary president.
+In April 2019, Labour Against the Witchhunt made him the group's honorary president.

 In October 2020, the Equality and Human Rights Commission published a report into Livingstone's comments regarding the Shah case, stating that he "denied that [Shah's] posts were antisemitic.
 He sought to minimise their offensive nature by stating that they were merely criticism of Israeli policy at a time of conflict with the Palestinians.
 He also alleged that scrutiny of Naz Shah's conduct was part of an apparent smear campaign by 'the Israel lobby' to stigmatise critics of Israel as antisemitic, as well as being aimed at undermining and disrupting the leadership of Jeremy Corbyn MP."
 The EHRC found that these comments constituted unlawful harassment under the Equality Act 2010, and that Labour was legally responsible for the harassment because, as a member of NEC, he was an agent of the party.
 The Commission also found that his disciplinary case had been subject to interference from the leaders' office.

-Retirement: 2020–present
+Outside of the Labour Party: 2020–2022

-In January 2022, Livingstone announced his intention of joining the Green Party of England and Wales, although urged other socialists to remain within Labour and work towards "a Green-Labour coalition" government.
+In January 2022, Livingstone stated his intention of joining the Green Party of England and Wales, although urged other socialists to remain within Labour and work towards "a Green-Labour coalition" government.
 After being evaluated by one of the Greens' regional councils, his application for membership was rejected.

-In September 2023, Livingstone's family announced that he had retired from public life, following a diagnosis of Alzheimer's disease.
+By September 2023, Livingstone had retired from public life, following a diagnosis of Alzheimer's disease.